thistleknot/Capstone-577/readme.txt

 					Computer help #8

 						"To find a percentile (critical value) for a chi-squared distribution, select Transform > Compute Variable.
 Type a name (with no spaces) in the Target Variable box (e.g., "cvchisq").
 Then type IDF.CHISQ(p, df) into the Numeric Expression box.
 Here p is the lower-tail area (i.e., one minus the significance level) and df is the degrees of freedom.
 For example, IDF.CHISQ(0.95, 2) returns the 95th percentile of the chi-squared distribution with 2 degrees of freedom (5.991)."

+						Chapter 6 of Dr Zerom's 526 class text on "Time Series Forecasting with Regressive Models" p 19 CHIINV(sig,df)

+							Related to Ljung-Box statistic apparently via Chi Squared distribution i.e. statistic is Chi-Squared distributed with the delta in k as the degrees of freedom

 				Since models are 0's and 1's, can do a factorial grid of propensities and map them accordingly from highest to lowest and get demographics?